Jasan33/Redtype/README.md

 <details>
   <summary>click here is you Want a full documentary</summary>
   project started 10/14/2024

+  10/15/2024
   I started first by making a Redtype logo, then fucussed on the front end of the website, where I made the navbar and a few other components.

-  10/15/2024
-  This day I started with the main game and I learned using flask to combine pythin and HTML.
   ![Redtype start](https://github.com/user-attachments/assets/d81d16d6-b657-46a7-8ede-f561aa61eed4)
 </details>